stanford-cs149/asst1/README.md

     sum(TOTAL_VALUES, a, b, c);

-    // Upon return from sumArrays, result of a + b is stored in c.
+    // Upon return from sum, result of a + b is stored in c.

 The corresponding ISPC code: